 - Crossbody bag.
 I recommend a crossbody bag rather than a backpack because it’s safer on buses and the metro and also because in some landmarks such as the Colosseum, backpacks are not allowed.

 - Reusable travel bottle.
-Always handy in Rome where you can refill it from the many nasoni little fountains scattered around the city center.
+Always handy because you can refill it from the many nasoni little fountains scattered around the city center and dispensing Rome’s tap water non-stop.

 - Moisturizing creams.
 The cold weather makes your skin very dry so a good moisturizer is something you shouldn’t forget to pack.
 Even if you have free toiletries in your hotel room, they hardly include face creams.